 How To Keep My Cats In My Yard

-Buy, DIY or get someone else to build a purpose built cat enclosure commonly called a Catio.
+CATIO – Buy, DIY or get someone else to build a purpose built cat enclosure commonly called a Catio

-Purchase a cat enclosure that is ready made and just needs to be installed or adapted to fit at your house.
+CAT ENCLOSURE – PERMANENT OR TEMPORARY A ready made cat enclosure, installed or adapted to fit at your house.

 Cat Proof Fencing

-If your yard is large, fencing part of the yard may work.
+If your yard is large, fencing part of it may work.
 This may or may not be practical for your situation.
 All yards are different.
 I am offering suggestions that will work for some but not for others.

 1. Oscillot Cat Containment System

-Watch this short video to see determined attempts by 5 different cats to escape their Oscillot protected yard.
+Watch this short video to see determined attempts by five different cats to escape their Oscillot protected yard.